Gaurav-Shahare/Vibe-coder/README.md

 # 🚀 Vibe Coder

 **Vibe Coder** is an autonomous AI agent designed to build, fix, and run applications from simple natural language prompts.

-It leverages the power of Gemini (via function calling) to act as a pair programmer that doesn't just write code, but also ensures the application actually builds and runs.
+Built from the ground up without relying on high-level agent frameworks (like LangChain or CrewAI), it serves as a lightweight, educational example of how a pure agentic loop—combining tool calling, state management, and self-healing—can be implemented directly using the **[@google/genai SDK](https://www.npmjs.com/package/@google/genai)**.

 ## ✨ Features